haroldiedema/joii/readme.md

 Check out [joii.zone/documentation](http://joii.zone/documentation/installation) for documentation and examples.

+# Plugins
+Starting from JOII 2.2, plugins can be created and will be added to this list.

+* [JOII Diagram](https://github.com/haroldiedema/joii-diagram) - Generate UML diagrams for your classes.

+Want your plugin here?
+Open an issue showcasing your plugin.
+Once approved, a link will be added here.

 # Installation

 Download the latest version of JOII and include it like any other javascript library: